new and Upcoming essays

 Meet Mr. Mr. Tetsuji Mizuno, who sat down to talk with us about his brewery and a burning passion for dry Sake - Excellently dry Sake....

-In the second installment about Aoyama-sensei we learn about his life work - the recreation of the white shiro tenmoku teacups.
+In the first installment about about Aoyama-sensei's life work - the recreation of the white shiro tenmoku teacups.
 This article introduce information largely unknown to the English speaking public.
 An in-depth story about the true origin of this form of pottery for the ceramics lover.

 With the arrival of the 1600s Japanese pottery took a dramatic turn thanks to Furuta Oribe, a man obsessed with the aesthetics of tea ceremony utensils, and a warped sense of beauty.
 Like his master, he met a violent death, forced to take his own life in shame.
 Today both are viewed as geniuses.